DaniloPeres/MonoGame.StrokeEffect/README.md

 # MonoGame.StrokeEffect
 <b>MonoGame.StrokeEffect</b> is a library to generate strokes for Texture2D in MonoGame.
 We also support Sprite Font.
+We use a shader effect to generate the Stroke effect.

 ## Nuget package
 There is a nuget package avaliable here https://www.nuget.org/packages/MonoGame.StrokeEffect/.